Children learn to walk by observing those who are closest to them.

 Prevent your children from complaining of foot and leg pain and experience growing pains in the feet from creeping up later on in life.
 It may start out during their toddler years when the first symptoms of heel pain if felt, which they can continue to have when they become teenagers.
 So, it is important to start working on your feet weekly with your children.
 The more you improve your feet the better their feet will develop.
 Be a strong example for your children.
 They do listen and especially when you are doing it all together.

 Most children do not have any pain in their feet yet.
 However, this does not mean that they are using them correctly.
 When you look at children’s feet you can already see differences in their two feet.
 It is common to see one foot turning out more than the other and the child feels leg pain in one leg.
 It is also common to see one ankle weaker with the arch already dropping and the child will most likely feel pain on side of the foot.
 This is the perfect time to start working with kids.

-It is a great activity to do as a family and get children to become mindful in their feet as young as possible.Try implementing these 6 things:
+It is a great activity to do as a family and get children to become mindful of their feet as young as possible.Try implementing these 6 things:

 1. As a family start with the walking test and practice it for 5 minutes several times a week.
 This starts getting the mind involved in the way the feet can walk and will stay with children their whole lives.
 The Yamuna® Walking Test retrains the mind and feet!

 2. Another daily activity can be to keep the Foot Wakers by the bathroom sink and have them stand on them each morning when they brush their teeth.
 A little bit of circulation into the feet can boost their energy and concentration at school.
 Learn how to use Yamuna Foot Wakers and Foot Savers: